⚖️ Understanding The Law the Right Way | Terry Stops Explained — Pat-Downs and Legal Limits (Chapter Five)

 At that point:

-Or the officer must have probable cause to proceed further
+Or probable cause must exist to proceed further.

 “If I’m stopped, they can do whatever they want.”